unterstein/dcos-for-java-devs/README.md

 # What is in this demo?
 - One java service, one mysql database
 - The java service depends on the database and consumes data
-- We will get nice juck norris jokes if everything is running ;-)
+- We will get nice chuck norris jokes if everything is running ;-)

 # Get this demo working locally